shadows-eye/sr5-marketplace/README.md

 - **Automatic Cost Calculations**: Calculates Karma and Nuyen costs for items, factoring in item ratings, availability, and any custom modifiers.
 - **Actor Inventory Integration**: Purchased items are automatically added to the selected actor's inventory, whether it's your character or a selected token in the scene.
 - **GM Approval Workflow**: Optionally enable a purchase approval system where GMs can review and approve player purchase requests before items are added to inventories.
-- **Socket Communication with SocketLib**: Utilizes SocketLib for smooth communication between clients and the server, ensuring data consistency.
 - **Customizable Shop Actor**: GMs can designate any actor as the shop, allowing full control over the items available in the marketplace.
 - **Language Support**: Includes localization files for English and German, with the ability to add more languages.